fanton-dev/DRUN/README.md

 # DRUN
 > DRUN is an open-source autonomous drone delivery system.
+A drone connects to a server using the local cellular network, which drives it to pick-up and deliver orders.
+Orders can be submitted via the server API, the mobile app or a Discord bot.
+Payments are processed using a private ethereum client.

 <p align="center">
 <img src="docs/promotional/Project Banner.png" alt="Project Banner">